anandDev77/tf-mediumArticle/docs/index.md

 *The setup repo that makes the sample reproducible*

-Microservices demos are fun… right up until you try to recreate them.
+Microservices demos are fun until you try to recreate them.

-Suddenly you’re not “running the sample” anymore — you’re stitching together Kubernetes, networking, databases, secrets, ingress, DNS, and just enough security to not feel like a toy.
-And then you hit the classic trap: Terraform finishes successfully… and the app still isn’t reachable.
+At that point you are not really “running the sample.”
+You are setting up Kubernetes, networking, databases, secrets, ingress, DNS, and enough security to make it feel real.
+Then you hit the classic problem: Terraform completes, and the app still does not load.

-That’s the exact gap `stocktrader-setup` exists to close.
-It turns the Stock Trader architecture into a repeatable, team-friendly deployment — starting with Azure + AKS — so you can spend time learning the system (or extending it), not babysitting infrastructure.
+That is the gap `stocktrader-setup` is meant to close.
+It turns the Stock Trader architecture into a repeatable, team-friendly deployment on Azure AKS, so you can spend your time learning the system (or extending it) instead of babysitting infrastructure.

-By the end of this post, you’ll know what the repo sets up and how to get to a working URL in minutes.
+By the end of this post, you will know what the repo sets up and how to get a working URL in minutes.

-Who this is for: anyone who wants to run Stock Trader on Azure without hand-assembling cloud resources.

-If you’re evaluating the architecture, contributing a service, or setting up a demo environment, this repo is your starting point.
+Who this is for: anyone who wants to run Stock Trader on Azure without assembling cloud resources by hand.
+If you are evaluating the architecture, contributing a service, or setting up a demo environment, this repo is a good starting point.

 ## Quick context: what is Stock Trader?

 Stock Trader is a cloud-native sample made of multiple containerized microservices designed to run on Kubernetes.
-It was created at IBM and is now primarily maintained by Kyndryl (by the folks who originally built it).
+It was created at IBM and is now primarily maintained by Kyndryl (by many of the same folks who built it originally).

-If you want an “off-the-shelf but realistic” playground for cloud-native patterns — service-to-service calls, state, optional integrations, and real deployment concerns — this is the one.
+If you want an “off-the-shelf but realistic” playground for cloud-native patterns like service-to-service calls, state, optional integrations, and real deployment concerns, Stock Trader is a great choice.

-## Why this repo exists: “operators deploy apps”, not platforms
+## Why this repo exists: operators deploy apps, not platforms

-Stock Trader has an umbrella operator that can install and configure the microservices — but it does **not** provision the prerequisite platform services (databases, messaging, etc.).
-It expects you to bring those, then provide connection details.
+Stock Trader has an umbrella operator that can install and configure the microservices.
+What it does not do is provision the prerequisite platform services (databases, messaging, and so on).
+Those are expected to exist already, with connection details provided.

-So `stocktrader-setup` takes a strong stance:
+That is why `stocktrader-setup` takes a straightforward approach:

-> First build the platform layer.
-Then wire Stock Trader on top.
-Repeatably.
+> Build the platform layer first.
+Then install Stock Trader on top.
+Do it in a way you can repeat.

-## Reading the architecture diagram like a story (not a wiring schematic)
+## Reading the architecture diagram like a story

-This architecture is easiest to understand as two worlds:
+This diagram is easiest to understand in two parts:

 ![Stock Trader on Azure AKS](https://raw.githubusercontent.com/IBMStockTrader/stocktrader-setup/main/azure/public/diagram.png)

-### 1) What runs in AKS (the “trading floor”)
+### 1) What runs in AKS

-This is the Kubernetes side: services like Trader, Broker, Portfolio, Trade History, Stock Quote, Account/Cash Account, plus supporting pieces like messaging/notifications.
+This is the Kubernetes side: services like Trader, Broker, Portfolio, Trade History, Stock Quote, Account/Cash Account, plus supporting pieces like messaging and notifications.

-Traffic comes in from the UI (browser/mobile), and a Looper microservice can be enabled to simulate activity and test the system under load.
+Traffic comes in through the UI (browser or mobile).
+There is also a Looper microservice that can be enabled to generate activity for demos and testing.

-### 2) What Azure provides (the platform backbone)
+### 2) What Azure provides

-This is the managed layer: data services, cache, secrets/identity, networking, and optional integrations (eventing, functions, alternate data stores, etc.).
+This is the managed layer underneath the cluster: data services, cache, secrets and identity, networking, and optional integrations such as eventing or serverless components.

-The punchline: Stock Trader is built to plug into hyperscaler primitives. `stocktrader-setup` makes provisioning those primitives on Azure predictable.
+Stock Trader is designed to plug into these kinds of cloud primitives. `stocktrader-setup` is what makes provisioning the Azure side predictable.

-## The 60-second path: a “boring” workflow that actually works
+## A quick start flow that actually works

-TL;DR: authenticate → precheck → init/plan/apply → verify → get URL.
+The repo keeps the happy path simple:

 ```bash
 # 1) Auth + sanity